 Phone: (678) 542-2300

 Some health conditions may require that additional documentation be kept on file at school.
-Please complete any forms that pertain to your child and return them to us.
+Please complete any form that pertains to your child and return it to school.
+The forms are available by request from the school clinic.List of GCPS Medical Forms